Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Ever gone to a low cost vaccine clinic with your dog?
-Taken your pet in for a discount spay or neuter?
-No matter what dog owners do, the costs of taking our pets at the vet seem way too expensive.
-No matter what vets do, we hear complaints when the bill comes.
+Ever gone to a low-cost vaccine clinic with your dog or taken your pet in for a discount spay or neuter?
+No matter what dog owners do, the cost of taking our pets to the vet seems way too expensive.
+And no matter what vets do, we hear complaints when the bill comes.

-It is out of control and there does not seem a good way to control it.
-A lot of people end up asking this question: Why is my dog´s vet so expensive, anyway?
+It is out of control and there does not seem to be a good way to control it.
+A lot of people end up asking this question: Why is my dog's vet so expensive, anyway?

-Do you want your pet handled by a high school dropout who was fired from the local burger chain because of sleeping on the job?
+Do you want your pet handled by a high-school dropout who was fired from the local burger chain because they were sleeping on the job?
 Probably not.

 We also have to spend quite a bit on receptionists.
 A good receptionist will get people seen on time and make the whole visit seem less stressful; they too deserve a good salary, health care, a retirement plan, etc.